European 2-day Baku wedding: 80-guest intimate Caspian

 Day 2 evening: Main reception at Four Seasons

-Caspian-front lawn dinner for 80 guests, long communal tables.
-Italian wine list resumed.
-Dessert was a multi-tier Italian wedding cake flown in from a Milan pasticceria, plus a regional pakhlava station for guests to try local sweets.
+The reception is the anchor evening.
+A Caspian-front lawn dinner for 80 on long communal tables, the Italian wine list resumed, a multi-tier cake flown in from a Milan pasticceria, and a regional pakhlava station beside it so guests try the local sweets.
+Music ran 21:00 to 02:00.

 - Music.
 Italian DJ flown in by the couple, ran 21:00–02:00.